This post doesn’t need an intro.

 Focus isn’t easy.
 It takes time, effort, and active concentration.

-That means to focus on something we have to convince ourselves it’s worth our effort and attention.
+That means to focus on something you have to convince yourself it’s worth your effort and attention.

-To do that we must understand how it relates to a clear goal.
+To do that you must understand how it relates to a clear goal.

-The more an activity is rooted in a goal we want to achieve, the easier it becomes to focus on that activity.
+The more an activity is rooted in a goal you want to achieve, the easier it becomes to focus on that activity.

 2. Start.
 Then focus.

-No matter how much our ability to focus improves, we’ll always struggle to focus at the beginning of a project or work session.
+No matter how much your ability to focus improves, you’ll always struggle to focus at the beginning of a project or work session.

-If we wait to be focused to start our work, we’ll wait forever.
+If you wait to be focused to start your work, you’ll wait forever.

-Instead, start and we’ll find the focus as we go.
+Instead, start and you’ll find the focus as you go.

-Think of it like a camera — when we first pick it up and point it at something the chances are it’s not in focus.
-But, that starting point gives us the ability to hone in and gradually focus on the image in the way you want.
+Think of it like a camera – when you first pick it up and point it at something the chances are it’s not in focus.
+But, that starting point gives you the ability to hone in and gradually focus on the image in the way you want.

 Focus doesn’t lead to action, action leads to focus.